websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/creating-a-standard-application.md

-# Creating an Application with App Builder
+# Creating a Standard Application with App Builder

 To create applications based on a custom object: create the object, create at least one form view, create at least one table view, and deploy the application.